MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-catalog.md

             <div class="cardPadding">
                 <div class="card">
                     <div class="cardText">
-                        <h3>Amazon Aurora</h3>
+                        <h3>Amazon S3</h3>
                         <p>by <a href="https://www.bainsight.com/indexing-connectors/">BA Insight</a></p>
-                        <p>Our Amazon Aurora Connector is built upon industry standard database access methods, so it equally supports databases from other systems such as Oracle, MySQL, and IBM DB2</p>
+                        <p>The Amazon S3 Connector works with all content stored in S3.
+In addition to Amazon S3, we provide over 70 other connectors to enable enterprise-wide content to be searched.</p>
-                        <p><a href="https://www.bainsight.com/connectors/amazon-aurora-connector-sharepoint-azure-elasticsearch/">More details</a></p>
+                        <p><a href="https://www.bainsight.com/connectors/amazon-s3-connector-sharepoint-azure-elasticsearch/">More details</a></p>
                     </div>
                 </div>
             </div>